VOTE ON SEPTEMBER 9 *

 This year, three candidates are running to be the Ward 1 Alder Democratic nominee in the primary on September 9.
-That’s the most important date to show up and make your voice heard.
-You can register to vote online until August 22, and in person until September 8, but I strongly encourage you to register before August 22 to ensure you are eligible to vote in the primary.
+You must register to vote in Connecticut as a Democrat before August 22 online or before September 8 in person to be eligible to vote in the primary.

-Scroll below to find out if you live in Ward 1, how to change your registration to CT, and important dates.
+Scroll down to find out if you live in Ward 1, how to register, and important dates.

 Do I live in Ward 1?